Build Your Own BPQ32 Packet Node

 Why Build a Node?

+A BPQ32 node is more than software—it’s a statement of independence, resilience, and stewardship.
 Packet radio still matters.
 It works when the grid doesn’t.
 It connects across borders without relying on cloud servers or commercial platforms.
-And it’s one of the few systems where you can build, test, and operate with full control no subscriptions, no forced updates, no hidden dependencies.
+And it’s one of the few systems where you can build, test, and operate with full control—no subscriptions, no forced updates, no hidden dependencies.

-Building a node means joining a legacy of quiet engineers, experimenters, and helpers.
-You’re not just running a mailbox you’re offering a path, a signal, a place for others to connect.
-Whether you’re restoring HF links, supporting Winlink, or just learning the ropes, your node adds value.
+Building a node means joining a legacy of engineers, experimenters, and helpers.
+You’re not just running a mailbox—you’re offering a path, a signal, a place for others to connect.
+Whether you’re restoring HF links, supporting Winlink, or learning the ropes, your node adds value.
+And it’s yours.
+You decide how it runs, who it talks to, and what it offers.